coopermaruyama/meteor-side-comments/README.md

 ## How it works

 Meteor side comments works by looking for any `<div>` tag with id `commentable-area`.
-It then looks through its children for `<p>` tags and uses them as sections to turn into commentable sections.
+It then looks through its children for `<p>` tags (or whatever custom selector you defined) and uses them as sections to turn into commentable sections.

 The `{{> SideCommentsInit}}` include is just a blank template, but initializes